JustinDFuller/justindfuller.com/content/posts/2020-01-06_go-things-i-love-channels-and-goroutines.md

 )
 ```

-Now the `urls` array can be more expressive by using the const declarations.
+Now, the `urls` array can be more expressive by using the const declarations.

 ```go
 var urls = [...]string{